vesoft-inc/nebula-docker-compose/README.md

 $ docker-compose up -d
 ```

-The following information is displayed:
+The following information which indicates the services are started is displayed:

 ```shell
 Creating nebula-docker-compose_metad2_1 ... done